How To Prepare Automation Projects & Get The Best Outcome

 Start Small and Scale Fast

-There’s no single rule as to what approach to automation projects is correct.
+There’s no single rule as to what approach to prepare automation projects is correct.
 However, everything in automation can be measured, and it’s no secret that one approach turned out to be more successful than others.
 It can simply be described as: start small and scale fast.
 By starting small, you’ll be able to gradually expand the scope of your automation project, which will also affect the speed with which you can scale.

 Start with a Single Technology